openmapeditor/openmapeditor/README.md

 ## Production Deployment

 Deployment to GitHub Pages is handled automatically by the GitHub Action located in `.github/workflows/deploy.yml`.
-The action creates the `js/secrets.js` file automatically during the deployment process, injecting keys that are stored securely in the repository's settings.

-The deployment action runs automatically on every push to the `main` branch.
+The action runs automatically on every push to the `main` branch.

-### Adding Secrets to GitHub

-To make the deployment work, you must add your production API keys to your repository's secrets.
+For the deployment to succeed, you must provide your production API keys as repository secrets.
+See the **"Configuring API Keys"** section below for details.

-1. In your GitHub repository, go to the **Settings** tab.
-2. In the left sidebar, go to **Secrets and variables > Actions**.
-3. Click the **New repository secret** button.
-4. Enter the name and value for each secret.
-The names must exactly match the ones used in the workflow file:
+---

+## Configuring API Keys

+To enable features that rely on external services, you must provide your own API keys.

+### Required Keys & Important Notes

 - `GOOGLE_API_KEY`
 - `MAPBOX_ACCESS_TOKEN`
 - `TRACESTRACK_API_KEY`
-    - `STRAVA_CLIENT_ID`
+- `STRAVA_CLIENT_ID` (Optional)
-    - `STRAVA_CLIENT_SECRET`
+- `STRAVA_CLIENT_SECRET` (Optional)
-5. Repeat this process for all required keys.

 > **Google API Note:** To use the Google elevation service, your `GOOGLE_API_KEY` must have both the **Maps Elevation API** and the **Maps JavaScript API** enabled in your Google Cloud Platform project.

-> If the `STRAVA_CLIENT_ID` and `STRAVA_CLIENT_SECRET` secrets are not provided during deployment, the live application will require users to enter their own personal API keys.
+> **Strava API Note:** If you leave the `STRAVA_CLIENT_ID` and `STRAVA_CLIENT_SECRET` fields empty or do not provide them as secrets, the application will instead prompt end-users to provide their own personal API keys to use the integration.

+### A. For Local Development

+1. Make a copy of the template file `js/secrets.js.example`.
+2. Rename the copy to **`js/secrets.js`**.
+3. Open the new `js/secrets.js` and fill in your actual API keys.

+> The `secrets.js` file is listed in `.gitignore` and will not be committed to the repository, keeping your keys safe.

+### B. For Production Deployment

+1. In your GitHub repository, go to **Settings > Secrets and variables > Actions**.
+2. Click **New repository secret** for each key listed above, ensuring the names match exactly.

 ---